johangithub/AFMAN11-217v1/chp15.md

 	+ 15.4.2.2.1.
 The 30° Entry Sector.
 The reason PANS-OPS specifies this entry sector is because, unlike in the U. S., the course reversal protected airspace may not include any airspace except that on the outbound side of the procedure turn fix.
 In the U.S., protected airspace includes a large "entry zone" surrounding the fix.

-	+ 15.4.2.2.2.
-Unless the procedure specifies particular entry restrictions, the 45°/180°, 80°/260°, and base turn reversal procedures must be entered from a track within ± 30° of the outbound reversal track (Figure 15.5).
+	+ 15.4.2.2.2. <strong><em>Unless the procedure specifies particular entry restrictions, the 45°/180°, 80°/260°, and base turn reversal procedures must be entered from a track within ± 30° of the outbound reversal track</em></strong> (Figure 15.5).
 There is a special rule for base turns: for base turns where the ± 30° entry sector does not include the reciprocal of the inbound track, the entry sector is expanded to include the reciprocal.
 (Figure 15.6).
 If the aircraft's arrival track is not within the entry sector:

 		+ 15.4.2.2.2.1.
 Comply with the published entry restrictions or arrival routing; or